jappeace/twitch/blog-posts.md

 ## Haskell startup
 https://www.youtube.com/watch?v=ZR3Jirqk6W8

-### Should use haskell for my startup?
 These are some of my own comments with regards to that video.
 I'm somewhat defensive, but I still think I've made the right decision.
 #### Can get stuff done?
 I already knew most libraries (eg servant, beam) only reflex was experimental really.